-The present review by Gary Johns touches on the subject of defining presenteeism appropriately for organizational practice and research, attempts to summarise the two main streams of research in presenteeism, and proposes a theoretical framework which could guide future research.
+The present review by canadian generic viagra online touches on the subject of defining presenteeism appropriately for organizational practice and research, attempts to summarise the two main streams of research in presenteeism, and proposes a theoretical framework which could guide future research.

 Reviewing theory and research

 Presenteeism has been defined in various ways, and the author emphasises that a definition should neither ascribe motives, nor consequences to presenteeism.
 In particular, productivity loss resulting from presenteeism should not be labeled “presenteeism” (as has sometimes been the case), firstly, because it is unhelpful to refer to cause (presenteeism) and effect (productivity loss) as one and the same, and secondly, because this implies that presenteeism is seen as a negative event by the organisation, although presentees will likely be more productive than absentees, which may – in some situations - render presenteeism an act of organisational citizenship.

 Presenteeism has been researched from two main perspectives: A British/European view with a focus on the precursors of presenteeism, and an American view, which – rather than asking why people show up to work when they are feeling ill – has concentrated on the productivity loss resulting from presenteeism.